 Firefighters truly appreciate your cooperation.

-Under the fire restriction, you can have safe campfires in your backyard and in provincial or private campgrounds.
+This long weekend you can have safe campfires in your backyard and in provincial or private campgrounds.
 When having a campfire, keep it small, safe and always attended.
 When you are leaving your site or headed to bed, your campfire must be extinguished.
 Soak it, stir up the ashes, soak it again to ensure it is out.

 Use of off-highway vehicles is also allowed.
 If you plan to use an OHV remember to stop often and check hot spots.
 Debris can heat up, drop to the ground and start a wildfire.

 Download the new app today and get access to accurate, real-time information on wildfires in your area.
 You can also find information on fire advisories, restrictions and bans across the province and much more.

 Available for Apple and Android.